What are the essential parts of a business plan template?

 To make sure your business plan has all the essential features, I recommend the SOSTAC® structure developed by PR Smith—Dave Chaffey’s co-author of the printed book Digital Marketing Excellence.

-PR Smith’s SOSTAC® is a great template for structuring business, marketing or digital marketing plans since it’s relatively simple and logical, so it’s easy to remember and to explain to colleagues or agencies.
+PR Smith’s SOSTAC® is a great template for structuring a business, marketing or digital marketing plans since it’s relatively simple and logical, so it’s easy to remember and to explain to colleagues or agencies.
 SOSTAC® is a strategic planning process framework that gives you a clear structure to work through to create and manage your plan.

 Here’s a summary of how different multichannel marketing activities map to different sections of SOSTAC®.
 Smart Insights premium members can download PR Smith's SOSTAC® guide to your Perfect Digital Marketing Plan.